MyLittleToy/SQL-Projects-Misc/README.md

     SELECT * FROM dbo.[2023-08-west-midlands-street];

-STEP 3:
+**STEP 3:**
-Questions I will be answering using SQL:
+-- Questions I will be answering using SQL:
-  1. Most popular locations where crime is committed across the region
-  2. Most Common Type of Crime
+--  1. Most popular locations where crime is committed across the region --  2.
+Most Common Type of Crime
-  3. Geographical Hotspots for Specific Crimes
+--  3. Geographical Hotspots for Specific Crimes
-  4. Outcomes of reported crimes
+--  4. Outcomes of reported crimes
-  5. Correlation Between Crime Type and Outcome
+--  5. Correlation Between Crime Type and Outcome
-  6. Analysis of how specific crimes trend over time
+--  6. Analysis of how specific crimes trend over time

-  QUESTION 1
+--  QUESTION 1

   --Distribution of Crimes by Location:
     SELECT location, COUNT(*) AS crime_count